12 Questions to Ask Nursing School Admissions Counselors

 A BSN empowers you to change lives and opens the door to several rewarding roles as a nurse.
 The NDMU ABSN program prepares you to join the workforce in as few as 15 months.
 We’re sure that the pride and passion you’ll hold from nursing will be enough to show you that all the dedication and energy you pour into the program is well worth it.

-12. How soon can I start?
+15. How soon can I start?

 If you’re looking for an accelerated nursing program to fast-track your nursing career, the answer to this question depends largely on how many prerequisites you need to take.
-If you have a bachelor’s degree in biology, for example, you may not need to complete as many prerequisite courses as someone with a bachelor of arts and less of an academic background in the sciences.
+If you have a bachelor’s degree in biology, for example, you may not need to complete as many prerequisite courses as someone with a Bachelor of Arts and less of an academic background in the sciences.

 Additionally, some accelerated nursing programs, such as the Notre Dame of Maryland University ABSN program, offer three start dates per year, so you may be able to start earning your bachelor’s degree in nursing sooner than you think.